rootsongjc/kubernetes-handbook/content/talks/high-level-cloud-native-from-kevin-hoffman.md

   - Fast, agile iterations toward ultimate goal
 - Use multiple strategies and patterns

-## Go - the Best Language to Build Cloud Native App
+## Go - the Best Language for Building Cloud Native App

 At last, he advise us the programming language Go is the best language to build Cloud Native applications for these reasons below: